samarsha/sarahmarshall.name/_drafts/visualizing-quantum-state-in-qsharp.md

 title: Visualizing Quantum State in Q#
 ---

+A great thing you can do with quantum simulators that you can't do with a real quantum computer is peek inside at the quantum state.
+Why would you want to do this?
+Well, often in the course of developing a quantum program, something goes wrong, and it's helpful to inspect the quantum state to try to find where the problem is, much like you would add print statements to debug a classical program.
+Or perhaps nothing is wrong, but you want to trace the execution of a quantum algorithm for demonstration purposes.

 When you want to look at the quantum state of a Q# program, the easiest way is to use [`DumpMachine`] or [`DumpRegister`].
 These functions show you a little table like this on the console: